skiaskiaskia/ct_scraper/README.md

 4. **Run the script**:
     ```bash
-    python <script_name>.py
+    python ct_scraper.py
     ```

 5. **Provide inputs**:
     - First, enter a project name.
 This will be used as the root directory where all data will be saved.
     - Next, provide a list of trial identification numbers you want to scrape.
 These numbers can be comma and/or space-separated.

 6. Sit back and relax ☕️!
 The script will process each trial number, create necessary directories, and save CSV files for the outcomes.
-There's a random delay of 1-2 seconds between processing each number to mimic human behavior and reduce the chance of being detected/blocked.
+There's a random delay of 1-2 seconds between processing each number to mimic human behavior and reduce the risk of being detected/blocked.

 ## Notes 📝
 - Ensure the target website or source is accessible from your location.